 A Sermon on Galatians 1:3-5Read more

-Reading from Galatians 1:3-5, Dr. Martyn Lloyd-Jones opens his sermon with an important and fundamental question: What is the Gospel?
+In this sermon on Galatians 1:3–5 titled “Peace With God Through Christ,” Dr. Martyn Lloyd-Jones opens his sermon with an important and fundamental question: what is the gospel?
 As Paul writes in his letter, Dr. Lloyd-Jones answers as the apostle answers.
-The Good News is that God intervened and rescued us from the sin of this world.
-This Gospel is precisely why the church is different from other human meetings.
+The good news is that God intervened and rescued His people from the sin of this world.
+This gospel is precisely why the church is different from other human meetings.
 The church is far above organizing a political gathering, listening to music, or reading poetry, Dr. Lloyd-Jones explains.
-Those activities are between people or man’s creation.
-But the church is based upon the Gospel, and the Gospel involves God and man.
+Those activities are between people and creation, but the church is based upon the gospel, and the gospel involves God and humanity.
 It is not a human construction.
-The Good News, unlike the efforts of men, offers a solution as to why the world is so terrible.
+The good news, unlike the efforts of people, offers a solution as to why the world is so terrible.
 There is sin, and sin is embedded into the nature of every man and woman.
-On our own, Dr. Lloyd-Jones says, men and women cannot even redeem themselves.
-But God interceded, as Paul writes, and rescued us from this state by Christ’s death on the cross.
-Now, it is possible to have peace.
-The Christian knows that God is stronger than whatever evil man can dream up, and it is His Son who will one day bring us into His Kingdom.
+On their own, Dr. Lloyd-Jones says, men and women cannot even redeem themselves.
+But God interceded, as Paul writes, and rescued His people from this state by Christ’s death on the cross.
+Now it is possible to have peace.
+The Christian knows that God is stronger than whatever evil humanity can dream up, and it is His Son who will one day bring them into His kingdom.

 Additional Scripture Translations